10 Exquisite Matcha Tea Recipes to Enjoy to the Fullest

 Preparation :

-1. Mix the rice flour, matcha and water.
+- Mix the rice flour, matcha, and water.

-3. Form into balls and sprinkle with icing sugar.
+- Form into small balls and sprinkle with icing sugar.

 9. Matcha Flavored Chocolates

-Matcha-flavored chocolate is the result of the influence of European chocolatiers in Japan.
-In recent years, many Japanese chocolate brands have begun including matcha in their products, making the flavor a sought-after blend internationally.
-Brands like KitKat have even launched special versions of matcha-filled chocolates, becoming a hit among collectors and chocolate lovers.
+Matcha-flavored chocolate is the result of European chocolatiers' influence in Japan.
+In recent years, many Japanese chocolate brands have begun incorporating matcha into their products, making the flavor a coveted blend internationally.
+Brands like KitKat have even released special matcha-filled chocolate bars, which have become a hit with collectors and chocolate lovers.

 Ingredients :